Race Discrimination Lawyers in New York

 It can happen when a person of one race background is treated differently than workers of other races.
 However, our lawyers may be able to demonstrate disparate impact race discrimination in New York City, when an employer uses apparently race-neutral practices, but those practices inordinately impact people of a particular race group.

-What About Race is Protected Under Federal, State, and Local Laws?
+Race Protection Under Federal, State, and Local Laws

-Every case is different, but generally, when our discrimination lawyers are able to establish race discrimination in New York City, we can recover compensatory damages, on behalf of our client.
+Every claim is different, but generally, when our racial discrimination attorneys are able to establish race discrimination in New York City, we can recover compensatory damages on behalf of our clients.
 These are damages intended to make you “whole” rather than to punish the defendant for poor conduct.
 These could include compensation for mental anguish, emotional distress, and loss of income you would have otherwise received if you were terminated or not promoted.
 When an employer’s conduct is egregious, we may be able to recover punitive damages, which are typically awarded in proportion to the defendant’s size and wealth.

 The New York City Human Rights Commission reported a 60% increase in overall reports of discrimination in 2016, including an increase in reports of discrimination based on race, national origin, and immigration status by 30%.
 Discrimination hurts.
 It has dramatic economic consequences.
 And it runs afoul of city, state, and federal law.
-If you were subject to race discrimination in Manhattan, Queens, Brooklyn, Staten Island, the Bronx, Nassau County, or Suffolk County, you may have grounds to sue.
-You should call the trusted New York City race discrimination lawyers of Phillips & Associates to discuss your situation.
-Call us at (866) 229-9441 or complete our online form.
-Our firm represents workers on a contingency fee basis.
-We offer free consultations.
+If you were subject to race discrimination in Manhattan, Queens, Brooklyn, Staten Island, the Bronx, Nassau County, or Suffolk County, you may have grounds to file a claim.
+You should call the trusted New York City racial discrimination lawyers of Phillips & Associates to discuss your situation.

 Title VII of the Civil Rights Act of 1964 is the federal law that protects job applicants and employees from race discrimination by employers.
 It covers employers that have at least 15 employees.
 Smaller companies are prohibited from engaging in racial discrimination while hiring under state and local laws such as the New York State Human Rights Law and the New York City Human Rights Law.
 The latter is considered one of the most expansive anti-discrimination laws in the country.